 Samphire Hoe (Shakespeare Cliff), c.
 TR2927 3918.
-This site may correspond to the reference in Rose & Géhu (1964) to Juniper being rare at the edge of cliff-tops between Folkestone and Dover.
+This site may correspond to the reference in Rose & Géhu (1964) to Juniper being rare at the edge of cliff-tops between Folkestone and Dover (although Francis Rose listed it in 1955 as at the cliff edge, TR 305 396).
 It is an area difficult to survey in its entirety because of the precipitous cliff.
 When observed by SB through binoculars from below at Samphire Hoe on 10 July 2014, many bushes appeared diseased, with large patches brown and bare of leaf.
 The population comprised 31 plants (PHo, pers. comm.) and included male and female bushes.

 Dover (Langdon Hole), TR3442.
 This may be the same site as given by Matthew Cowell in A Floral Guide for East Kent (1839) as contributed by Miss Elizabeth Harvey for a location between Dover and St Margaret's Bay.
-Francis Rose also saw it in 1958 at the edge of the chalk cliff summit at Langdon Bay.
-It was seen by a KBRG meeting on 12 July 2010 as a small wind-sculpted bush on the very cliff edge at Langdon Hole, TR 34449 42505.
+Francis Rose also saw seven bushes at the Langdon Bay cliff tops in 1953 (TR 345 425).
+It was recorded by a KBRG meeting on 12 July 2010 as a small wind-sculpted bush on the very cliff edge at Langdon Hole, TR 34449 42505.
 There are more plants: on the public footpath which drops down the vertical cliff-face, at TR 34559 42540, KBRG meeting attendees were able to look up and back at the vertical cliff face and, with binoculars, see four plants (it was understood that eight are known).